What’s going on with the economy? Even a crystal ball may not have the answer.

 Are you ready today to withstand the fallout from a crashing economy tomorrow?
 Or in the next downturn will you wander into a McDonald’s and have to think twice about ordering fries with your burger?

-Here are 9 capital ideas to beat the coming recession:
+Here are nine capital ideas to help you survive the next recession:

 1. Beef up your bank account

 While you’re feeling a little flush is a great time to start socking away some cash.
 Check your savings balances.
 Could you live off your savings for six months, if not a year?

 If not, use these tips to get started: